-4 The Phillips Curve hypothesis suggests there is an inverse relationship between real GDP and unemployment.
+&lt;sup>4 The Phillips Curve hypothesis suggests there is an inverse relationship between real GDP and unemployment.
 Similarly, Okun's law suggests a negative relationship between inflation and unemployment.
 Higher production leads to a lower unemployment rate, further fueling demand.
 Increased wages can lead to higher demand as consumers spend more freely.
 This leads to higher GDP combined with inflation.

-Central Bank of Trinidad and Tobago Working Papers-WP 01/2024 March 2024 by faster price increases in most sub-categories, including Breads and Cereals5; Meat; Butter, Margarine and Edible Oils; and Food Products Not Elsewhere Classified, most of which have a large import content.
+by faster price increases in most sub-categories, including Breads and Cereals; Meat; Butter, Margarine and Edible Oils; and Food Products Not Elsewhere Classified, most of which have a large import content.
 During early 2022, domestic food prices were impacted by the surge in international food prices.
 The Vegetables and Fruits sub-indices also received impulses from the adverse weather experienced in October and November 2022 which led to bouts of flooding in several areas across the country.